Game Design for Chromebooks 1a: Introduction

 Unit 8: Building Your First Prototype

-We’re moving towards our working prototype!
-With our gameplay elements and title screen in place, we can move on to creating our win and lose conditions and adding menu interactions, a level timer, and, of course, a credits screen to acknowledge everyone who worked on the game.
-As we close out this course, we’ll go over the types of tasks and roles that project managers and those on game design teams will need to take into consideration when working on a game project.
-You’ll learn time management techniques, complete technical documentation, and more.
-Finally, you’ll learn how to package and deploy your prototype so others can play your game!
+We’re moving toward our working prototype!
+With what we have built thus far, we can move on to creating our win-and-lose conditions to create an example of what gameplay will look like when the game is finished.
+As we close out this course, we’ll go over the types of tasks and roles that project managers and those on game design teams need to take into consideration when working on a game project.
+You’ll learn time management techniques, how to complete technical documentation, and more.
+Finally, you’ll prepare your game design document so that you can complete your games in the next course using what you have learned thus far!

 What will you learn in this unit?